mvolkmann/blog/src/smalltalk.md

 Use the up and down arrow keys to select a completion and press the return key to accept it.

+To enable completions without typing any characters, enter `Preferences at: #spaceTabOpensAutoCompletion put: true` in a Workspace window and "Do it".
+For example, with this preference set, you can enter `'test'` followed by a space and press the tab key to get completion hints.

 Matching messages found anywhere in the inheritance hierarchy appear in black.
 If there are no matching messages, it will show all known selectors that match in any class in blue.